 Updated to reflect the in-depth organizational knowledge and advanced skill sets that are required to provide effective risk management assurance to audit committees and executive management.

 Unless you have an active Internal Audit Practitioner designation, you must provide proof of education as an entry requirement into the CIA program.
-Your level of education will determine the amount of experience needed to complete the program and whether, that experience is an entry or exit requirment.
+Your level of education will determine the amount of experience needed to complete the program and whether that experience is an entry or exit requirement.
+Eligibility Requirements

 Candidates have three years to complete the requirements of the CIA certification program.